tanfwong/rfsoc_notes/_sources/ch8/impl.md

     {numref}`butterfly8_mod`.
 The array is implemented as blockRAM, and is partitioned differently in the two dimensions to improve access to the block RAM.
+  - Since the input and/or output arrays of `load()`, `store()`, and different stage instances of  `butterfly_stage()` are not sequentially access, we can not implement task-level pipelining across these tasks in the above implementation.
+That means the load task, FFT operations across the stages, and store task have to run in sequence.
+  - We may use more PL resources to parallelize the processing the butterfly elements in each stage by partially unrolling `Butterfly_Loop`.
+To gain speedup advantage, the array `X` needs to be partitioned with a higher factor.